 Battle of Wake Island Summary

-As the work progressed fortifying Wake Island, 400 men of the Marine Defense Battalion arrived to take control of the islands forces.
-By December of the same year the airfield was operation but not yet finished.
-The radar units for the island were still at Pearl Harbor and protective positions for the airfield hadn’t been built yet.
-On December 4 the USS Enterprise brought 12 F4F Wildcats to the island.
+As the work progressed fortifying Wake Island, 400 men of the Marine Defense Battalion arrived to take control of the island’s forces.
+The airfield was operational by December of the same year but not yet finished.
+The radar units for the island were still at Pearl Harbor, and protective positions for the airfield hadn’t been built yet.
+On December 4, the USS Enterprise brought 12 F4F Wildcats to the island.

 The Battle of Wake Island began when the Japanese attacked and destroyed eight grounded VMF-211 Wildcats and damaged the airfield.
-The first casualties were 23 killed and 11 wounded among which were many plane mechanics.
-The Japanese aircraft, that left the battle without loses returned the next day.
-Their raid was less successful than the previous day, the four remaining US fighters shot down two Japanese planes.
-During the air battle Rear Admiral Sadamichi Kajioka prepared a small invasion fleet.
+The first casualties were 23 killed and 11 wounded, including many plane mechanics.
+The Japanese aircraft that left the battle without losses returned the next day.
+Their raid was less successful than the previous day.
+The four remaining US fighters shot down two Japanese planes.
+Rear Admiral Sadamichi Kajioka prepared a small invasion fleet during the air battle.

 When they arrived at Wake Island, Kajioka ordered his ships to attack.
 The US marine gunners held fire as best they could until the enemy forces were within range of their coastal defense guns.
-Upon opening fire they sank the Japanese destroyer Hayate and severely damaged the flagship.
-Under heavy fire the Japanese withdrew beyond the range of the US coastal defense guns.
-As an counter attack the American forces launched their four remaining planes and sank Kisaragi, a destroyer.
+They sank the Japanese destroyer Hayate after opening fire and severely damaged the flagship.
+Under heavy fire, the Japanese withdrew beyond the US coastal defense gun range.
+As a counter-attack, the American forces launched their four remaining planes and sank Kisaragi, a destroyer.

-While the Japanese were regrouping the Wake Island commanders were called to help in Hawaii.
-Kajioka still determined to take the island remained nearby and send additional air attacks to attack the island.
-Not only that, he got additional ships, the carriers Soryu and Hiryu which were diverted to him while leaving from Pearl Harbor.
-While Kajioka was planning what to do next, US forces were sent to Wake Island to provide relief.
+While the Japanese were regrouping, the Wake Island commanders were called to help in Hawaii.
+Kajioka still determined to take the island, remained nearby and sent additional air attacks to attack the island.
+He also got additional ships, the carriers Soryu and Hiryu, diverted to him while leaving Pearl Harbor.
+While Kajioka was planning what to do next, US forces were sent to Wake Island for relief.

-Americal Frank Fletcher wanted to provide relief in the form of the fleet carrier Saratoga, the seaplane tender Tangier, the fleet oiler Neches and heavy cruisers San Francisco, Astoria, Minneapolis and an additional 10 destroyers.
-This convoy never made it to Wake Island because it was ordered to return to Pearl Harbor when word arrived that there are two Japanese carriers and two fast battleship at Wake Island.
+Americal Frank Fletcher wanted relief through the fleet carrier Saratoga, the seaplane tender Tangier, the fleet oiler Neches and heavy cruisers San Francisco, Astoria, Minneapolis, and an additional 10 destroyers.
+This convoy never made it to Wake Island because it was ordered to return to Pearl Harbor when word arrived that there were two Japanese carriers and two fast battleships at Wake Island.

 Battle of Wake Island Conclusions

-During the 15 day struggle the U.S. Marines lost 47 and 2 MIA while the U.S. Navy lost 3 of their people and at least 10 U.S. civilians died with an additional 10 Chamorros civilians killed and 12 wounded.
-The Japanese lost somewhere between 700 to 900 people and at least another 300 wounded.
+During the 15-day struggle, the U.S. Marines lost 47 and 2 MIA while the U.S. Navy lost 3 of their people, and at least 10 U.S. civilians died, with an additional 10 Chamorros civilians killed and 12 wounded.
+The Japanese lost somewhere between 700 to 900 people, and at least another 300 were wounded.

-In the first invasion attempt two destroyers and at least 28 aircraft were destroyed or damaged.
-After the U.S. forces surrendered the Japanese captured almost all of the people on the island, which were mostly civilian contractors.
-Henry T. Elrod one of the pilots was awarded the Medal of Honor posthumously for shooting down two Japanese Zeroes and sinking one destroyer during the second landing attempt.
+Two destroyers and at least 28 aircraft were destroyed or damaged in the first invasion attempt.
+After the U.S. forces surrendered, the Japanese captured almost all the people on the island, mostly civilian contractors.
+Henry T. Elrod, one of the pilots, was awarded the Medal of Honor posthumously for shooting down two Japanese Zeroes and sinking one destroyer during the second landing attempt.